intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/run_experiment.md

 In this example, SUT node has 32 hyper threads over 16 physical cores on 2 sockets.
-Per the topology description showed in [Theory](theory.md) section, this leaves 4 threads and logical cores for memcached.
+Per the topology description showed in [Theory](theory.md) section, this leaves 4 cpu-threads and for memcached.

 Please paste following snippet into `config.ini` file.
-Some variables should be changed before running the experiment.
+Some variables needs to be changed before running the experiment.

 1. `REMOTE_SSH_LOGIN` and `REMOTE_SSH_KEY_PATH` should point to user and key that is authorized to SSH on every machine in the experiment cluster.
 1. `MEMCACHED_USER` should be the same as `REMOTE_SSH_LOGIN`